 - Keep track of all your losses, repair invoices, medical bills, and other paperwork or receipts related to the accident.

-Following these tips will help ensure your lawyers have an easier time digging for information while investigating liability.
+Following these tips will help ensure your dump truck accident lawyer has an easier time digging for information while investigating liability.

 Police officers have to investigate accidents with serious injuries.
 Depending on how the officers handle the case and their qualifications, their opinions may be inadmissible in court.
 The majority assume that if the officers discover the dump truck driver was at fault, the case ends there.
 However, proof of responsibility for the accident must be present.
 Accident reconstructionists may come in as expert witnesses.
 The experts recreate the accident and tell the jury who was at fault.
 Sometimes, the testimonies of parties involved in the accident or the witnesses establish liability.